chand-lab/openEyeTrack/README.md

 # openEyeTrack

+## Statement of Need
+When faced with a decision, an organism uses information gathered by its senses in order to determine the best course of action.
+Vision is one of the primary senses and tracking eye gaze can offer insight into the cues that affect decision making behavior.
+Thus, to study decision-making and other cognitive processes it is fundamentally necessary to accurately track eye position.
+However, commercial eye trackers are 1) often very expensive, and 2) incorporate their own proprietary software to detect the movement of the eye.
+Closed source solutions also limit the researcher’s ability to be fully informed regarding the ongoing processes within their experiment and incorporate modifications tailored to their needs.
+Here, we present our software solution, openEyeTrack, a low cost, high speed, low latency, open-source video-based eye tracker [@openEyeTrack].
+Video based eye trackers can perform nearly as well as classical scleral search coil based methods and can be used for most applications [@10.3389/fnbeh.2012.00049].

+## Software and Hardware components
+openEyeTrack is a video based eye tracker that takes advantage of OpenCV [@opencv_library], a low cost high speed infrared camera and Gige-V APIs for Linux provided by Teledyne DALSA [@GigeV], the graphical user interface toolkit QT5 [@qt5] and the opencv based gui elements [@cvui], all of which can be downloaded for free.
+The only costs are from the hardware components such as the camera (Genie Nano M640 NIR, Teledyne DALSA, ~$450, ~730 frames per second) and infrared light source, an articulated arm to position the camera (Manfrotto: $130), a computer with one or more gigabit network interface cards, and a power over ethernet switch to power and receive data from the camera.

+By using the Gige-V Framework to capture the frames from the DALSA camera and the OpenCV simple blob detector, openEyeTrack is able to accurately calculate the position and area of the pupil.
+We include pupil size calculations because of its putative link to arousal levels and emotions of the observer [@doi:10.1111/j.1469-8986.2007.00606.x].

 ## Tested Hardware Specs
 - Computer: Intel(R) Core(TM) i7-5820K CPU @ 3.30GHz, 64GB
  - Basic IR light source